DoggeBoi/servo_motor/README.md

 # To-be-added
 - ~~RTOS implementation~~.
 20/06/24
 - Automatic shutdown in case of detected failure.
-- LSM6SDO 3-axis angle sensing using 6-axis IMU and a complementary filter.
+- ~~LSM6SDO 3-axis angle sensing using 6-axis IMU and a complementary filter~~ 23/06/24.
 - Current sensing using internal opamp.
 - Complete CAN driver with exact memory mapping.